We all know what an amazing marketing tool Instagram can be.

 One of the most common Instagram tips you’ll hear is to “be consistent.”
 It’s especially true when it comes to posting Instagram videos.
 Posting regularly can and will help you build an audience.
 For best results, post when your followers are online.

 Give your audience what they want!
 Look back at your viewers and determine who they are.
 Once you do that, you’ll be able to figure out what it is they value.
 By sharing valuable content specific to your audience, you’ll be able to better connect with them.
 Just make sure your video goal comes across as clear as your vision.

 Give people a reason to keep watching within the first 3 seconds of your video.
 Any longer than that, and you’ll likely lose them.
 Whether it’s exciting visuals or a unique message, if you follow the 3-second rule, you’ll be setting your video up for success.

 Most people view Instagram videos on their mobile devices.
 This means that vertical videos will look a lot better and fill out more of the screen than horizontal ones.
 Optimize all videos for mobile viewing.
 That way, you’ll ensure that your audience has the best overall viewing experience.

 After you post your video to Instagram, you want people to watch and engage with it.
 That’s where cross-promoting comes in.
-Sharing your video on as many IG formats as you can enhance the chances of it getting noticed.
+Share your video on as many IG formats as you can and enhance the chances of it getting noticed.
 For example, if you posted an IGTV video, share a preview to your feed and highlight it in your stories as well.
 You could even share the IGTV link on Twitter or Facebook.
 The possibilities are truly endless.